 Business Analysis Practice Exam

-Business Analysis can be understood as a research discipline that helps you to find the business needs and identify solutions to business problems.
-These solutions may include the development of software or system component, improvements in process, organizational changes or strategic planning and policy development.
-The purpose of business analysis is to identify solutions that meet the need for improvement.
+Business Analysis can be understood as a research discipline that helps identify business needs and determine solutions to business problems.
+These solutions may involve developing software or system components, improving processes, implementing organizational changes, or engaging in strategic planning and policy development.
+The primary purpose of business analysis is to find solutions that address the need for improvement.

 Why is Business Analysis important?